supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-03-story-to-reality.md

 ### For Tim (Operations/Guest Experience Focus)
 - **Managing experience + consumable product**: "What are the unique staffing, training, and supply chain complexities of managing both experience and consumable product?"
 - **Investment trade-offs**: "Sara mentioned investing in what's 'better, different, special.'
-Can you give us a concrete example of saying 'no' to save resources for something truly special?"
+Can you give us an example of saying 'no' to save resources for something truly special?"
 - **Accessibility as competitive advantage**: "You're 100% wheelchair accessible with 10% neurodiverse workforce.
 How does inclusion become a business differentiator?"

 ## Key Statistics & Talking Points